augustin-barillec/fictionary/README.md

 First you need your own GCP project P and your own Slack workspace T.

-In the Slack workspace T, you need to create 4 users.
-Let's name them A0, A1, A2 and A3.
+In the Slack workspace T, you need to create 4 users named A0, A1, A2 and A3.

-You can deploy the game and the questions on P, using the files in the cloudbuild directory.
+On P, you can deploy the game, the questions and the website, using the files in the cloudbuild directory.

 You have also to create Pub/Sub topics (one for each event-driven function).
 For this, you can run from the game directory: